What is being done about emerald ash borer?

 There is considerable work being done in Canada and the U.S.A. on emerald ash borer (EAB) and ash.
 This includes developing better tools for detecting EAB, improving population control, assessing the ecological impacts of the beetle, ash conservation and tools to help with decision-making.

-Canadian Forest Service (CFS) researchers have recently shown the effectiveness of a lure made from a female-produced pheromone (lactone) as a method to improve the effectiveness of the current EAB survey traps.
-This lure can be used in the green prism traps in combination with the green-leaf volatile lure to improve detection.
+Canadian Forest Service (CFS) researchers have recently shown the effectiveness of a lure made from a female-produced pheromone (lactone) as a method to improve the effectiveness of EAB survey traps.
+This lure is now commerically available and can be used in the green prism traps in combination with the green-leaf volatile lure to improve EAB detection.

 Conservation of genetic resources: